blitz-research/libsgd/README.md

 * Install: ``cmake --install cmake-build-windows-release --config Release``

-After install output files should end up in cmake-build-windows-release/LIBSGD_INSTALL dir.
+After install, output files should end up in cmake-build-windows-release/LIBSGD_INSTALL dir.

-## CMake build instuctions for 64bit Linux (tested on Manjaro KDE)
+### CMake build instuctions for 64bit Linux (tested on Manjaro KDE)

 * You will need at least git, cmake, python3, g++, binutils etc. You may also need to install dev packages for things like x11, openssl and so on.